 According to the UNFCCC’s latest update on the voluntary cuts on GHGs known as Nationally Determined Contributions or NDCs, the world is still on a catastrophic pathway to 2.4C by the end of this century.
 To limit the rise to 1.5C, a 45 per cent cut in emissions is needed by 2030 and zero emissions by 2050.

 The commitments by countries to date, the organisation noted, imply an increase of 14 per cent in GHG emissions, on a contrary.
 Other sticking points concern adaptation and financing, under which $ 100 billion a year for “climate action” in developing countries is needed, as well as funding for adaptation to at least 50 per cent of total public climate finance expenditure.

 According to the UNFCCC, adaptation costs in the developing world are estimated at around $70 billion a year, and they could raise as much as $300 billion by 2030.

 Countries have reached the deal at COP26 with an introduction of the Glasgow Climate Pact.
 It remains to be seen what the implications of the pact would be like.

-The Dialogue Forum, which opens a space for such critical discussion, has invited the public to explore the new deal as well as its implications on development and climate policies Dialogue 6: From Paris to Glasgow, COP 26 and Implications on Climate Policies, which is part of the climate forum series, From Paris to Glasgow, the Climate Turning Point? and Implications on Global and Thailand’s Climate Policies.
+The Dialogue Forum, which opens a space for such critical discussion, recently invited the public to explore the new deal as well as its implications on development and climate policies Dialogue 6: From Paris to Glasgow, COP 26 and Implications on Climate Policies, which is part of the climate forum series, From Paris to Glasgow, the Climate Turning Point? and Implications on Global and Thailand’s Climate Policies.